beamzer/ScirtScan/README.md

 # ScirtScan
 ## Attack Surface Reduction and Compliance Scan

-### This is work in progress, changes happen fast, your mileage may vary
+> N.B.
+This is work in progress, changes happen fast, your mileage may vary

 This tool takes a list of websites and performs the following checks: